jamescherti/bufferwizard.el/README.md

 #### Case sensitivity

-The functions `(bufferwizard-toggle-highlight-symbol-at-point)` and `(bufferwizard-replace-symbol-at-point)` depend on built-in functions that can be customized via the following variable:
+The functions `(bufferwizard-toggle-highlight-at-point)` and `(bufferwizard-replace-symbol-at-point)` depend on built-in functions that can be customized via the following variable:

-- `case-fold-search`: This buffer-local variable determines the behavior of `(bufferwizard-toggle-highlight-symbol-at-point)` and `(bufferwizard-replace-symbol-at-point)`.
+- `case-fold-search`: This buffer-local variable determines the behavior of `(bufferwizard-toggle-highlight-at-point)` and `(bufferwizard-replace-symbol-at-point)`.
 When set to t (default), both symbol highlighting and searches become case-insensitive, matching symbols regardless of case.
 When set to nil, they become case-sensitive, matching symbols only when the case exactly matches the text in the buffer.
   Example:
   ```elisp
   ;; Setting case-fold-search to nil enables case-sensitive symbol highlighting